davidcuellard/tfhe_encrypted_calculator/README.md

 ## Prerequisites

-Before running the Z-Calculator, ensure that you have the following:
+Before running the tfhe_encrypted_calculator, ensure that you have the following:

 - Rust installed: https://www.rust-lang.org/
 - cargo package manager (comes with Rust)